 Some colleges and universities might ask you to provide medical evidence about your stammer.
 Ask for a letter from your GP.
 Your GP might charge you for providing this (around £30).

 Or try contacting your local NHS speech and language therapy department and ask for an assessment.
 They should be able to provide a letter at no charge.
-To find your nearest NHS service, do an online search for ‘NHS speech and language therapy (+ your location)’.
-Or you can email us at help@stamma.org or phone our helpline (see Need to talk? below).
-Do call us and we’ll talk you through.
+To find your nearest NHS service, do an online search for 'NHS speech and language therapy (+ your location)'.
+Or you can email us at help@stamma.org or use our our webchat & helpline.
+Get in touch and we'll talk you through.
 In some areas, unfortunately, there is no NHS service for adults who stammer.

 The letter needs to confirm that you have a stammer and describe the impact it has on your ability to study on a day-to-day basis.
 Check with the student support services at your college or university what they need from you in terms of evidence.